-If the college has not made a determination regarding a delay prior to the student arriving at clinical, but later cancels or closes once the student is at the clinical site, the student will be dismissed for the day.
+If the college has not yet announced a delay prior to the student arriving at clinical, but later cancels or closes once the student is at the clinical site, the student will be dismissed for the day.

 Students will be required to make up class, lab, and clinical hours to meet student learning outcomes.
 Methods will vary depending on length of school closure, and may include extended clinical hours, previously unscheduled clinical days, additional ALEs, etc.